 Vandalism funding to repair school property

-As a board of trustees, you receive funding to repair damage caused by vandalism.
+Your board of trustees receives funding to repair damage caused by vandalism.
 The funding is based on average vandalism costs for your school in the past.
 We can reassess it if your costs change.

 - Calculating vandalism funding